WASHINGTON (AP) — Genetically modified foods have been around for years, but most people in the United States have no idea if they are eating them.

 An Italian scientist's review of 10 years of research, published in 2013, concluded that the scientific research conducted so far has not detected "any significant hazard directly connected with the use of GM crops."

-Unlike animals, the FDA is not required to approve genetically engineered crops for consumption.
-However, most companies will go through a voluntary safety review process with FDA before they put them on the market.
+The FDA is not required to approve genetically engineered crops for consumption.
+But most companies will go through a voluntary safety review process with FDA before they put them on the market.

-While most modified foods have so far been grown to resist chemicals, pests or disease, advocates envision engineering crops to make them more nutritious as well.
+So far, most modified foods have been grown to resist chemicals, pests or disease.
+But advocates envision engineering crops to make them more nutritious as well.
 Food animals have been engineered to be bred to be free of diseases, be cleaner in their environments or grow more efficiently, though none has yet been approved in the United States.

-There is an escalating political fight between the labeling advocates and the food industry, which has dug in against labeling.
-In the absence of a federal labeling standard, GMO opponents have gone to the states to try to get a patchwork of labeling laws approved — a move that could eventually force a national standard.
+There is an escalating political fight between labeling advocates and the food industry.
+In the absence of a federal labeling standard, GMO opponents have gone to the states to try to get a patchwork of labeling laws approved.
+That could eventually force a national standard.

 Ballot measures in California and Washington state failed, but the legislative effort prevailed in Vermont.
-Maine and Connecticut also have passed laws requiring labels, but they don't take effect unless other states follow suit.
-The food industry is widely expected to challenge the Vermont law in court.
+Maine and Connecticut have passed laws requiring labels, but they don't take effect unless other states follow suit.
+The food industry has said it will challenge the Vermont law in court.